realworldocaml/book/en/03-variables-and-functions.md

 val foo : (?y:'a -> x:'b -> int) -> 'b -> 'a -> int = <fun>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Here, our type annotation, `?y:'a -> x:'b -> int`, indicates that
+`foo` has an optional argument `y` followed by a labeled argument `x`,
+where `y` and `x` are potentially polymorphic, hence the type
+variables `'a` and `'b`.
+This annotation nails down the order of the
+arguments of `g`, and thus allows the compiler to successfully infer a
+type for `foo`, despite the fact that it uses `g` in ways that suggest
+two different argument orders.

 #### Optional arguments and partial application ###

 Optional arguments can be tricky to think about in the presence of